moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/moveit_task_constructor.rst

 --------------------------------

 | The MoveIt Task Constructor (MTC) framework helps break down complex planning tasks to multiple interdependent subtasks.
 | MTC uses MoveIt to solve the subtasks.
-Information from the subtasks are passes through the InterfaceState object.
+Information from the subtasks are passed through the InterfaceState object.

 .. image:: ./_static/images/mtc_task.png